dmlguq456/NeXt_TDNN_ASV/README.md

 ## News
 🔥 December, 2023: We have uploaded the pre-trained models of our NeXt-TDNN in the `experiments` folder!

-🍀 February 2024, the NeXt-TDNN model was updated with cyclic learning rate scheduling.
-This update improved the EER from 0.79% to 0.72%.
-Changes were made to the LR scheduling, gradient clipping value, and batch size.
+🔥 February 2024, the NeXt-TDNN model was updated with cyclic learning rate scheduling.
+This update improved the EER from 0.79/1.04/1.82% to 0.72/0.94/1.68% in VoxCeleb1-O/E/H. Changes were made to the LR scheduling, gradient clipping value, and batch size.
 Please check `configs/NeXt_TDNN_C256_B3_K65_7_cyclical_lr_step.py` for details.

 ## 0. Getting Start